The information contained in this article pertains to transfer changes made effective in 2019.

 The Post-9/11 GI Bill was designed as a retention tool for military members in the early years of the post-9/11 era.
 When it was created, the military was struggling to maintain its end strength.
 The new GI Bill was a carrot dangled in front of troops — serve a few more years, and you will be eligible for an enormously valuable benefit.

 In 2009, the deal became even sweeter.
-Servicemembers were able to transfer their Post-9/11 GI Bill benefits to their spouse or children in exchange for agreeing to serve more time on active duty.
+Service members were able to transfer their Post-9/11 GI Bill benefits to their spouses or children in exchange for agreeing to serve more time on active duty.
 This was unprecedented, as virtually no other veterans benefits are transferable to the spouse and children (with the exception of some benefits that transfer posthumously).

 Retention is not a problem now.
-And Congress is looking for ways to cut costs, including a large Reduction in Force (RIF).
-And this may impact the value of the benefit you transfer, unless you have already done it, or you do it soon.
+Congress is looking for ways to cut costs, including a large reduction in force (RIF).
+This may impact the value of the benefit you transfer, unless you have already done it or you do it soon.

 Post-9/11 GI Bill Transfer Rules

 When service members became eligible to transfer their Post-9/11 GI Bill benefits, they had to meet certain requirements.

-- Have at least 6 years of service on date of GI Bill transfer request, and you agree to serve 4 more years.
+- Have at least six years of service on date of GI Bill transfer request, and you agree to serve four more years.

-- No Longer Eligible: Have at least 10 years service and cannot serve 4 more years because of policy or law, but you agree to serve as long as you are able by law or policy.
-Who Can transfer benefits?
-Members must now be eligible to extend 4 years in order to transfer their benefits.
+- No longer eligible: You have at least 10 years of service and cannot serve four more years because of policy or law, but you agree to serve as long as you are able by law or policy.
+Who can transfer benefits?
+Service members must now be eligible to extend four years in order to transfer their benefits.

 Important note: All transfer requests must be submitted and approved while the member is still in the military.
 Transfers cannot be initiated after retirement or separation.